 Welcome to the Laboratory for Quantum Information with Trapped Ions (QITI) of Prof. K. Rajibul Islam!
-We are an upcoming, predominantly experimental research group at the Institute for Quantum Computing and the Department of Physics and Astronomy at University of Waterloo, Ontario, Canada.
+We are a predominantly experimental research group at the Institute for Quantum Computing and the Department of Physics and Astronomy at University of Waterloo, Ontario, Canada.

-The trapped ion platform is arguably the most versatile and controllable hardware for quantum information research.
-The QITI laboratory aims to create a flexible quantum system, with control at the level of individual particles for studying problems in quantum many-body physics and computation.
+Laser-cooled trapped ions are among the most pristine and controllable quantum systems.
+The QITI laboratory is building a programmable trapped ion quantum simulator with Ytterbium ions, with control at the level of individual atoms for studying problems in quantum many-body physics and computation.